SMC-INESC/beatStation/README.md

 This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/.

-This work is partly-funded by the ERDF - European Regional Development Fund through the COMPETE Programme (operational programme for competitiveness) and by National Funds through the FCT-  Fundacao para a Ciencia e a Tecnologia (Portuguese Foundation for Science and Technology) within project "PTDC/EAT-MMU/112255/2009-(FCOM-01-0124-FEDER-014732)"
+This work is partly-funded by the ERDF - European Regional Development Fund through the COMPETE Programme (operational program for competitiveness) and by National Funds through the FCT-  Fundacao para a Ciencia e a Tecnologia (Portuguese Foundation for Science and Technology) within project "PTDC/EAT-MMU/112255/2009-(FCOM-01-0124-FEDER-014732)"

 ========================
 USAGE
 ========================

-The already build binaries can be download from: http://github.com/SMC-INESC/beatStation/releases
+The already build binaries can be download from http://github.com/SMC-INESC/beatStation/releases

 Download the archive and extract/copy the directory on your local hard drive.